kuisa/scalingo-php/README.md

 ## Detection of the application type

-Your project MUST contains an `index.php` file at the root of your project.
+Your project MUST contain an `index.php` file at the root of your project.
 Nothing else is required.

 Application → https://sample-php-base.appsdeck.eu